This post may contain affiliate links which won’t change your price but will share some commission.

 - How do I know that the chicken is cooked through?

-Which parts of chicken should I use to roast in the oven?
+Which parts of the chicken should I use to roast in the oven?

-If I have a choice I will always go for the dark meat (i.e., the legs) as it is tastier and not dry at all.
-You may roast the chicken breast, but it can be tricky as it has a tendency to become very dry.
-For me, chicken legs, either whole, thighs or drumsticks, is the way to go.
-As a matter of fact, one of these always finds its way onto our dinner table at least once a week.
+If I have a choice, I will always go for the dark meat (i.e., the legs) as it is tastier and not dry.
+You may roast the chicken breast, but it can be tricky as it can become dry.
+For me, chicken legs, either whole legs, thighs, or drumsticks, is the way to go.
+One of these always finds its way onto our dinner table at least once a week.

-I love thighs and drumsticks, but whole legs are delicious too.
-However, if you chose to roast whole chicken legs, you’ll need more time in the oven.
-For this baked chicken recipe I used both chicken thighs and chicken drumsticks just because that was all I had at home, but you could go either way.
+I love thighs and drumsticks, but whole legs are delicious, too.
+However, if you roast whole chicken legs, you’ll need more time in the oven.
+I used chicken thighs and chicken drumsticks for this baked chicken recipe because that was all I had at home, but you could go either way.

 How long does it take to prep the chicken for the oven?

-Literally, 5 minutes.
+It takes 5 minutes to prepare these chicken legs.
 I’m not joking.
 This recipe is very simple.
-The most difficult and time-consuming part will be the peeling 2 cloves of garlic and either chopping them or pressing them through the garlic press.
-Then you just add very simple ingredients: olive oil, lemon juice and spices (salt, pepper, sweet paprika, turmeric, cayenne pepper, oregano, and thyme).
+The most difficult and time-consuming part will be peeling two cloves of garlic and chopping or pressing them through the garlic press.
+Then add very simple ingredients: olive oil, lemon juice, and spices (salt, pepper, sweet paprika, turmeric, cayenne pepper, oregano, and thyme).
 Mix & drizzle over the chicken.
-Done.
+DONE.

 Do I need to marinate the chicken before I put it in the oven?

 You don’t have to, but you can.
-It will definitely add flavor to your chicken.
-You can prepare the marinade with spices the night before, smother it all over your chicken and the next day simply put it into your oven.
+It will add flavor to your chicken.
+You can prepare the marinade with spices the night before, smother it all over your chicken, and put it into your oven the next day.

 Does the chicken need to be brined before seasoning?

-What seasoning should I use to make a tasty oven-roasted chicken legs?
+What seasoning should I use to make tasty oven-roasted chicken legs?

 You can use any spices you’d like.
-For this recipe I choose to use:
+For this recipe, I choose to use the following:

 - sweet paprika,